 EU imposes new duties on electric car imports from China.

-The European Union has imposed temporary import duties on battery electric vehicles (BEVs) from China.
-This action follows in response to alleged unfair subsidies received by Chinese BEV producers, creating unfair competition for European manufacturers.
+The European Union imposes import duties on battery electric vehicles (BEVs) from China.
+This action follows in response to unfair subsidies received by Chinese BEV producers, creating unfair competition for European manufacturers.

 EU imposes new duties on electric car imports from China.